Presentation Guidelines

 Basic AV

-- The slide ratio is 16 x 9, and the LCD projector ration is 1080 (which is the Ratio for 16 x 9 slides)
+- The slide aspect ratio is 16:9 (widescreen), and the LCD projector resolution is 1920x1080, standard for widescreen presentations.

 - Each room will have a PC laptop with the latest versions of Windows and Office.

-- Speakers should bring their presentations with them on a USB drive to upload to the laptop in the session room where they will present.
+- Speakers should bring their presentations with them on a USB drive to upload their presentations on the laptops in the Speaker Ready Room no later than the day before their talk.

 Uploading Presentations